ArthurGontijo/lyrics-extractor/README.md

 pip install -r requirements.txt
 ```
 <br>

-Now, execute the file called webscrapper.py it will ask you the name of the artist and then will start saving the lyrics in a txt file named lyrics.txt
+Now, execute the file called <b>webscrapper.py</b> it will ask you the name of the artist and then will start saving the lyrics in a txt file named <b>lyrics.txt</b>

 ## Warning
 Unfortunately the extraction process is somehow slow because there is a five seconds delay between each request, otherwise the site's anti-bot system would trigger and block your ip adress from doing further requests.